mfierbaugh/asp-containerlab/README.md

 - A Windows VM if you wish to access the devices using a remote desktop client

 ## Management Network
-dcloud has a flat management network for which the virtual machines attach via the host VM.
+Cisco's dcloud has a flat management network for which the virtual machines attach via the host VM.
 - All containers on the host have at least 1 management interface and those are bridged to the flat management network (198.18.128.0/18)
 - Routers (containers or VMs wrapped in containers) have a dedicated management interface.
 - All router management interfaces are are in a management VRF called Mgmt-intf
 - Management IP addresses are directly acccessable from either the VPN client or any host.

+The management network configuration allows for direct access of the containers via their management interface without any additional configuration or routing.
+This implies that you can access the containerized NOS directly via SSH, NETCONF, gRPC, etc.

-## Automated Labs
+## ASP Containerlab Labs
-There are a few automated labs that are prebuilt.
+There are a few automated labs that are prebuilt and will get you quickly up and running with working configurations.
+They consist of the following:
 - clab yaml file that describes the lab topology
 - Ansible playbook that builds the configuration for each device based upon device-level (hostvars) or global variables (global vars)
-- Uses NAPALM to test or deploy the assembled configuration to the devices using NETCONF
+- Uses NAPALM to test or deploy the assembled configuration to the devices using NETCONF.
+- The ansible playbook/napalm module does a full commit replace via NETCONF when run.

 ## Getting Started
 1. Start your dcloud instance